 Boston ferns are effective at removing formaldehyde from the air.
 They prefer humid environments, so they’re ideal for bathrooms or kitchens.
 You can also mist them occasionally to help keep their leaves healthy.

-Snake plants are one of the best air-purifying plants as they can remove a range of pollutants, including carbon monoxide, formaldehyde, and nitrogen dioxide.
-They’re also straightforward to care for and only need to be watered every few weeks.
+Snake plants are one of the best air-purifying plants, as they can remove various pollutants, including carbon monoxide, formaldehyde, and nitrogen dioxide.
+They’re also straightforward to care for and must only be watered every few weeks.

 Peace lilies are not only beautiful, but they’re also very effective at purifying the air.
 They can remove various pollutants, including benzene, formaldehyde, and trichloroethylene.
 Peace lilies prefer shady areas and should be kept out of direct sunlight.